Chapter in this post:

 The new technology could be used in many other Apple products.
 The iPad and new MacBook models could also be protected by a new type of fingerprint sensor.
 In the patent text, Apple also directly points out that in addition to smartphones, computers and “electronic tablets” can or should be equipped with the new technology.

-The patent also shows one thing: that we can expect an iPhone for the 2017 Keynote that will bring complex new features.
+The patent also shows one thing: namely, that we Keynote 2017 can probably count on an iPhone that brings complex new features.
 I think that iPhone 8 to the surprise of unparalleled expansion - after all, next year is the 10th anniversary of this smartphone series.
 Certainly no small reason for Apple to astonish the fan base.
 What do you think of that?
 Feel free to leave a comment;)

 After graduating from high school, Johannes completed an apprenticeship as a business assistant specializing in foreign languages.
 But then he decided to research and write, which resulted in his independence.
 For several years he has been working for Sir Apfelot, among others.
 His articles include product introductions, news, manuals, video games, consoles, and more.
 He follows Apple keynotes live via stream.